8_The Scene Graph

 This method returns the value inside the NDArray matrix at the given location.

-Remember, we use a 4x4 matrix to represent 3D transformations and the numbers in the last column (index 3) are the translation values for $x$, $y$, and $z$.
+Remember, we use a 4x4 matrix to represent 3D transformations and the numbers in the first three rows (indices 0, 1, and 2) of the last column (index 3) are the translation values for $x$, $y$, and $z$.

-So, we just extract the values from the last column and return them as the object’s position.
+So, we just extract the values from these indices and return them as the object’s position.

 The position